strwbrry05/weSellFish/README.md

 # we sell fish
-[2025] Web app mock-up created in order to emmulate a wholesale company website, whos main product includes a variety of fish.
+[2025] Web app mock-up created in order to emulate a wholesale company website, whos main product includes a variety of fish.
 A simple yet effective design, this site demonstrates understanding of web development principles, design aesthetics, and React coding essentials.

 ![Home](weSellFish_files/projectGIF.gif)